 • Using a fork, stir the mixture until just combined.
 Drop mounds of biscuit topping on the peach filling.

-To savor the best flavor, enjoy your peach cobbler while it’s still warm and freshly baked.
-You can store any leftovers in the fridge for up to 3-4 days.
+Enjoy your old fashioned peach cobbler warm for the best flavor.
+You can store leftovers in the fridge for 3-4 days.

-When reheating peach cobbler, you can use either a microwave or conventional oven.
-If using the oven, take the cobbler out of the fridge and let it come to room temperature while preheating the oven to 350 degrees F. Then, bake the cobbler for around 10-15 minutes or until it’s heated through.
+When it’s time to reheat your cobbler, use a microwave or conventional oven.
+Let it reach room temperature before reheating it in the oven at 350 degrees F for around 10-15 minutes or until heated through.
+Enjoy!

 Check out these summer dessert recipes